 Through grants to eight organizations, our company’s Foundation is supporting evidence-based, multi-sector approaches to promote sustainable improvements in the delivery of diabetes care.

-- Alameda County Public Health Department (Oakland, CA)
+- Alameda County Public Health Department (Oakland, California)

 - Clearwater Valley Hospital and St. Mary’s Hospitals and Clinics (Orofino, Idaho)

 - La Clínica del Pueblo (Washington, DC)

-The Foundation has selected The University of Chicago (Chicago, IL) to serve as the National Program Office for Bridging the Gap.
-It will support the program efforts of the grantee organizations and provide leadership in building a national public-private partnership to help reduce disparities in diabetes care.
+The University of Chicago (Chicago, IL) serves as the National Program Office for Bridging the Gap.
+It supports the program efforts of the grantee organizations and provides leadership in building a national public-private partnership to help reduce disparities in diabetes care.